 Private room in a hospital

 Some health insurance offers may give you the opportunity to get a private room when you have to stay in a hospital which is especially comfortable when a certain hospital has mixed-sex open wards or you need more tranquillity with your condition.
-You can take your time, rest and recover in peace.
+You can take your time, rest, and recover in peace.

 Shorter waiting time

 You can use your health insurance to speed up your appointment or needed treatment in all cases when you wait for more than six weeks.
 NHS has only a limited list of cases that they see as urgent.
-Very often it’s you who decide when you will have the appointment – you can request a date that suits you, your plans and needs.
+Very often it’s you who decide when you will have the appointment – you can request a date that suits you, your plans, and your needs.
 There’s also a problem with operations when you have them scheduled with National Health Service.
 It’s not uncommon to have hospitals cancel operations two or even three times due to emergency reasons.
 When you have private insurance, however, you’re the one in control over the whole treatment process.

 It usually takes a lot of time to get physiotherapy sessions with your NHS insurance.
 Private health insurance can bring it forward significantly.